 Before the Perfumery...

-John Stephen is the perfumer and owner of the Cotswold Perfumery.
-It was John’s father who in 1965 decided to turn what was up until then just a hobby into a family business.
-John remembers those early years with mixed feelings.
-“We started with just one perfume – it was dreadful.
-It was a poor perfume in terrible packaging and we opened a shop in the wrong place.
-Needless to say it failed!”
-Later the family split up, but John’s mother needed an income.
-With the benefit of their first failure they decided to give perfumery another try - this time in the village of Bourton on the Water, near to where the family lived.
+John Stephen is chief perfumer and owner of the Cotswold Perfumery.
+In 1965, John’s father decided to turn his hobby into a family business.
+“We started with just one perfume,” John recalls.
+“It was a dreadful perfume in terrible packaging and we opened a shop in the wrong place.
+Needless to say, it failed!”

-50 years on
+50 years of fragrance